VirginioG/osticket-prereqs/README.md

 </p>

 <h1>osTicket - Prerequisites and Installation</h1>
-This tutorial outlines the prerequisites and installation of the open-source help desk ticketing system osTicket.<br />

-<h2>Description</h2>
-This tutorial outlines the prerequisites and installation of the open-source help desk ticketing system osTicket.<br />
+This tutorial covers the prerequisites and installation process for the open-source help desk ticketing system, osTicket.
+It provides step-by-step instructions to set up the system on your server.
+The guide includes necessary software and configuration requirements.
+By following the tutorial, you'll have osTicket up and running to manage customer support efficiently.<br />
 <h2>Video Demonstration</h2>
 <a href="https://youtu.be/gzy48ooUdZc?si=hVSqeiG2InnKcpre">osTicket - Prerequisites and Installation</a>